3mrgnc3/attiny85_ducky/README.md

 Once uploaded, the device will execute the pre-programmed payload when plugged into a target machine.
 The default provided and all the example payloads are designed for Windows systems and will pause for 6 seconds to allow the OS to recognize the device and auto-install any required drivers before executing the payload.
 If you don'y want to execute the payload immediately, you simply need to unplug it within 6 secomd of the RED LED lighting up.

 ## Customization
-To customize the payload, modify the `setup()` and `loop()` functions in `src/main.cpp`.

-In addition to the 6 second delay before payload execution, you can also add your own delays in the payload code itself using `keyboard.delay(ms);` where `ms` is the number of milliseconds to wait.

-#### Building & Uploading the Your Own Payloads
-Once the demo payload was successful, you should then proceed to modify the payload or try out other example payloads provided in the `examples/` directory.
-The simplest way to do this is to copy the `main.cpp` file from the example folder you want to try into the `src/` directory, replacing the existing `main.cpp` file.

-When developing your own payloads, you can refer to the example payloads for guidance, but should start by modifiying the lines between the comment lines `// --- THE HID INJECTION STARTS HERE ---` & `// --- THE HID INJECTION ENDS HERE ---` to create the logic of your HID injection commands.

-Custom values such as adjustable string parameters can be set in the top of the file. e.g. `const char* runCmdPld = "https://youtu.be/Hy8kmNEo1i8";` or `cmd.exe /c netsh wlan show profile` etc.

 Check out the `WiFiCredsDemo` or `AddRDPAdminAccount` for two example of execution in a administrator context in powershell with minimal user interaction to bypass UAC.